 Baby On the Way: Are You Ready for Your New Financial Reality?

-We're expecting our first child soon and there's so much to think about!
-Everyone tells us to start saving for college right away, but that's so far in the future.
+We're expecting our first child soon and are trying to get financially prepared.
+We know college is high on the list, but that's so far in the future.
 What about now?
 What should we focus on first?

 Before the baby comes